dcrankshaw/datascience-sp14/lab10/graph-analytics-with-graphx.md

 <!-- In this chapter we use GraphX to analyze Wikipedia data and implement graph algorithms in Spark.
 As with other exercises we will work with a subset of the Wikipedia traffic statistics data from May 5-7, 2009.
 In particular, this dataset only includes a subset of all Wikipedia articles. -->

-GraphX is the new (alpha) Spark API for graphs (e.g., Web-Graphs and Social Networks) and graph-parallel computation (e.g., PageRank and Collaborative Filtering).
+GraphX is the new Spark API for graphs (e.g., Web-Graphs and Social Networks) and graph-parallel computation (e.g., PageRank and Collaborative Filtering).
 At a high-level, GraphX extends the Spark RDD abstraction by introducing the [Resilient Distributed Property Graph](#property_graph): a directed multigraph with properties attached to each vertex and edge.
 To support graph computation, GraphX exposes a set of fundamental operators (e.g., [subgraph](#structural_operators), [joinVertices](#join_operators), and [mapReduceTriplets](#mrTriplets)) as well as an optimized variant of the [Pregel](#pregel) API.
 In addition, GraphX includes a growing collection of graph [algorithms](#graph_algorithms) and